runtimeverification/haskell-backend/src/main/haskell/language-kore/README.md

 To run: `stack exec kore-parser FILE`.

+To run the tests:
+`stack test --coverage`
+or
+`stack test --no-keep-going`
+or
-To run the tests: `stack test --coverage` or `stack test --no-keep-going` or `stack test --test-arguments --hide-successes`.
+`stack test --test-arguments --hide-successes`.
+If you need stack traces, then you probably want something like `stack test --executable-profiling --test-arguments --hide-successes`

 To regenerate the golden data for regression tests:
 `stack test --no-keep-going --ta --accept`